viur-framework/flare/docs/html5.md

 ### Conditional rendering

-For conditional rendering, the attributes `flare-if`, `flare-elif` and `flare-else` can be used on all tags for conditional rendering.
-This allows for any simple Python expression that evaluates to True.
+The attributes `flare-if`, `flare-elif` and `flare-else` can be used on all tags for conditional rendering.
+This allows for any simple Python expression that evaluates to True or any computed non-boolean value representing True.

 ```python
 html5.Body().appendChild("""